 In 1892, a New England spinster, Lizzie Borden (Elizabeth Montgomery, TV’s Bewitched), is charged with axing her father and stepmother to death.
 Despite Lizzie’s claims of innocence, the local District Attorney (Ed Flanders, Tobe Hooper’s Salem’s Lot) is convinced of her guilt.
 The case goes to trial, but most people are unwilling to accept that a woman was responsible for such brutal murders.

 Reaction & Thoughts:

-The most interesting aspect of this movie is the way in which it suggests that gender bias worked in Lizzie’s favor.
+The most interesting aspect of The Legend of Lizzie Borden is the way in which it suggests that gender bias worked in Lizzie’s favor.
 According to the film, few people believed that a woman could commit such a heinous crime — a rare case of gross misogyny helping a woman.
 Interestingly, sexism is also used to explain Lizzie’s motives; an unmarried woman in the late 1800s had very few options in life.
-Is patriarchy to blame for the tragedy? — a provocative idea to say the least.
+Is patriarchy to blame for the tragedy?
+It’s a provocative idea to say the least.